-To arrive at a diagnosis, Dr. Levine reviews your medical history and examines your foot.
+To arrive at a diagnosis, Dr. Chau reviews your medical history and examines your foot.
 Throughout this process, he rules out all possible causes for your heel pain other than plantar fasciitis, including tendinitis, arthritis, nerve irritation, or a fracture.

 In addition, diagnostic imaging studies such as X-rays or CT and MRI scans can be useful to distinguish different causes of heel pain.
 Elite Foot and Ankle has onsite X-ray facilities for your convenience.

 Sometimes patients with plantar fasciitis have heel spurs (bony growths), but these are rarely a source of pain.
 When heel spurs are present, Dr. Chau might diagnose plantar fasciitis/heel spur syndrome.